Carly Fiorina 2016 presidential campaign: Endorsements

-Vice Presidential campaign
+Vice presidential campaign

 On April 27, 2016, Sen. Ted Cruz announced that Fiorina would be his running mate should he win the nomination.
 She joined his campaign in the Indiana primary, which he lost.
 Cruz then suspended his campaign that evening.
-Fiorina's vice presidential campaign lasted precisely one week.
+Fiorina's vice presidential campaign lasted 7 days.

 In December of that year, a "faithless elector" from Texas gave her one electoral vote for vice president.